hydrabus/hydrafw_hydranfc_shield_v2/README.md

 * MISRA C:2012 compliant
 * Free, user-friendly license terms

-The firmware will support Special stream and Transparent modes to implement other custom protocols in reader/writer mode (potentially also P2P), card emulation mode and even unique sniffer mode.
+The firmware will support Special stream mode to implement other custom protocols in reader/writer mode (potentially also P2P), card emulation mode and even unique sniffer mode.